Primary Care Opportunities

 • The residents in these unique programs will integrate fully with their categorical colleagues and be equally adept at inpatient/acute patient care.

-• The OBM track is directed towards residents deciding between primary care and a primarily outpatient-based specialty such as rheumatology, endocrinology, or infectious disease.
+• The OBM experience is directed toward residents deciding between primary care and a primarily outpatient-based specialty such as rheumatology, endocrinology, or infectious disease.

 Program Overview

 The Internal Medicine Program received two federally funded grants focusing on Primary Care.
-The first was a 2 million dollar Primary Care Expansion grant.
-Although the grant has ended, it allowed us to implement an innovative internal medicine primary care track based on longitudinal experiences.
-In addition to the traditional inpatient training, the residents in this unique track are trained to deliver care in a sophisticated, coordinated manner through team-based care in continuity clinic.
+Although the grants have ended, our commitment to Primary Care has only grown.
+The grants allowed us to implement an innovative internal medicine primary care track based on longitudinal experiences.
+In addition to the traditional inpatient training, the residents in this unique track are trained to deliver care in a sophisticated, coordinated manner through team-based care in a continuity clinic.

 Residents receive several afternoon lecture series based on educational gaps in “traditional Internal Medicine training” as well as a unique public health curriculum.
 Clinical care covers acute issues, preventative health, and chronic disease management.
 In addition, mentors and preceptors share learning on health care leadership, optimization of the electronic health record, fee for service and quality-based reimbursement, and efficiency in the ambulatory setting.
-Residents will participate in longitudinal electives second and third year ensuring comprehensive knowledge in these specialties with alternating traditional in-patient rotations.
+Residents will participate in longitudinal electives in the second and third years, ensuring comprehensive knowledge in these specialties with alternating traditional in-patient rotations.
 Our residents will be equipped with skills for treating patients from all backgrounds and cultures with a focus on under-served, marginalized patients from a team-based approach.
 Upon graduating, these residents will be leaders in a new age of practicing primary care.
-We accept two residents each year into this track.

 Details

-• Ambulatory Primary Care Rotations: approximately every other 4-week block of PGY 2 and 3 year
+• Ambulatory Primary Care Rotations: approximately every other 4-week block of PGY2 and PGY3 year

 • 3 are dedicated to primary care (one being continuity clinic)